Direct Mail Marketing Process Steps

 - Do you want to use the campaign to build brand awareness?

-- Do you need the direct mail campaign to complement a digital marketing campaign?
+- Do you need a direct mail campaign to complement a digital marketing campaign?

-- Do you intend to use the direct mail campaign for achieving long-term goals?
+- Do you intend to use the direct mail campaign to achieve long-term goals?

 - What is the result you wish to achieve through the campaign in a specified time frame?